amankhanal1960/amankhanal1960/README.md

 - **Full-stack Development Projects:** Constantly working on innovative projects that integrate both frontend and backend technologies.
 - **My Learning Journey:** Exploring and mastering modern frameworks and tools to build better applications.
-- **Advanced Frontend Techniques:** Creating seamless, performant user experiences in large-scale applications.
+- **Advanced Frontend Techniques:** Creating seamless, performant user experiences in large-scale applications and diving deep into the latest features of Next.js.
-- **DSA & Next.js 15:** Sharpening my problem-solving skills and diving deep into the latest features of Next.js.
+- **DSA** Sharpening my problem-solving skills.
-- **Machine Learning:** Currently learning machine learning fundamentals with a focus in EDA and scikit-learn.
+- **Machine Learning:** Currently learning machine learning fundamentals with a focus in scikit-learn.

 ---